-The Cross-Disciplinary Internship Program is designed to enhance the student experience by providing an opportunity for continuing post-secondary students registered in non-physics majors1 to participate in novel research in astroparticle physics (APP).
-This program is open to students across Canada to work with leading APP faculty over the course of the summer term (16 weeks between May and August 2021), alternative terms are available with pre-approval.
+The Cross-Disciplinary Internship Program is designed to enhance the student experience by providing an opportunity for continuing post-secondary students registered in non-physics majors to participate in novel research in astroparticle physics (APP).
+This program is open to students across Canada to work with leading APP faculty over the course of the summer term (16 weeks between May and August 2023), alternative terms are available with pre-approval.
 This program is intended to provide students with meaningful opportunities to engage in discovery-based learning and to develop research and communications skills.

-For the summer of 2021, there will be a maximum of 6 positions available valued at a maximum of \$12,000 CAN payable by invoice, and the funds are only to be used for salary reimbursement.
+For the summer of 2023, there will be a maximum of 4 positions available valued at a maximum of \$12,000 CAN payable by invoice, and the funds are only to be used for salary reimbursement.
 During this time, students will implement a co-developed research project that draws upon their unique expertise and skills with a host supervisor.
 Supervisors (faculty or postdoctoral fellows) will provide resources required to complete the research project (e.g. office/lab space, equipment, consumables, etc.).
 In addition, a contribution of \$500 CAN from the supervisor towards student opportunities (e.g. conference participation, training opportunities, etc.) is required.
 Students and their supervisors will also have access to the McDonald Institute network and professional development training opportunities.
 Students and supervisors are strongly encouraged to apply for complementary funding from other sources.
 These funds must be disclosed in a timely manner to the McDonald Institute.
-Finally, the intern and the supervisor will be invited to participate at the McDonald Institute's Annual National Meeting in late August 2021.